Aliases for PTRH2 Gene

 GeneCards Summary for PTRH2 Gene

 PTRH2 (Peptidyl-TRNA Hydrolase 2) is a Protein Coding gene.
-Diseases associated with PTRH2 include infantile-onset multisystem neurologic, endocrine, and pancreatic disease and intellectual disability.
-Among its related pathways are Signaling by GPCR and Endochondral Ossification.
-GO annotations related to this gene include aminoacyl-tRNA hydrolase activity.
+Diseases associated with PTRH2 include Neurologic, Endocrine, And Pancreatic Disease, Multisystem, Infantile-Onset and Aceruloplasminemia.
+Among its related pathways are Deubiquitination and Apoptosis Modulation and Signaling.
+Gene Ontology (GO) annotations related to this gene include aminoacyl-tRNA hydrolase activity.